mustafagonul/rpi-dev/README.md

 - `make clean-download `

-  Removes all downloads and the prepared image.
-It is same with the `make clean` command.
+  Removes all downloads - the prepared image and the kernels.

+- `make rootfs`

+  Removes the rootfs.

 - `make clean`

-  Removes all downloads and the prepared image.
-It is same with the `make clean-download` command.
+  Removes downloads and the rootfs.

 - `make run-rpi`